akhil-sharma/gesture_based_mouse_control/README.md

 # Gesture Based Mouse Control
-A simple application to control the movement of mouse pointer using gestures
+A Python3 application to control the movement of mouse pointer using gestures